 The 2D commands include various flavors of BLT operations, along with commands to set up BLT engine state without actually performing a BLT.
-Most commands are of fixed length, though there are a few commands that include a variable amount of "inline" data at the end of the command.
+Most commands are of fixed length, though there are a few commands that include a variable amount of "inline" data at the end of the command (in case of legacy Blitter command).